Plan your plot

 Sandy soils are workable most of the year, but dryness in summer, most often a problem in southern and eastern areas, can limit their productivity.

 In droughts there may be restrictions on water use; hosepipes and sprinklers are usually prohibited early in a drought but few allotment sites allow these.

 - Plan for the possibility of periods without rain, especially if your plot has sandy soil.
-Avoid growing too much of crops such as celery, leafy salads, and runner beans, which suffer on dry soils.
+Avoid growing too many crops such as celery, leafy salads and runner beans, which suffer on dry soils.

-- Choose root crops that are much less susceptible, squash, pumpkin, and sweetcorn are very resilient, and there are drought-resistant potato cultivars.
+- Choose root crops that are far less susceptible to drought.
+Squash, pumpkin and sweet corn are very resilient, and there are drought-resistant potato cultivars.

 - Overwintered and early-sown crops do their growing while the soil is still moist from winter rains.

-- Add ample organic matter to the soil in winter also helps: one application of two bucketfuls of manure every square metre or yard will hold the equivalent of 5cm (2in) of rain.
+- Adding ample organic matter to the soil in winter also helps: one application of two bucketfuls of manure every square metre or yard will hold the equivalent of 5cm (2in) of rain.

 The average British year

-In late winter, rains should have restored the soil to full moisture levels, but not left it soggy, battered, and emptied of nutrients.
+In late winter, rains should have restored the soil to full moisture levels, if they have not left it soggy, battered and emptied of nutrients.

 Skill with water, seedbeds, seeds, and fleece can still get crops off to a good start, although on difficult clay soils transplants raised indoors might be necessary.

 Getting plants going well before late spring is essential.
 Crops grow best during the long, warm days and high light levels of late spring to late summer, and for this they need plenty of leaves.

 Wet, but not too wet, summers are far better for allotments than hot, dry ones; crops need water to grow.

 By autumn, growth is tailing off in lower light levels, so little rain is needed; warm, dry weather is better for ripening produce now.
 Wet weather leads to rots, unripe produce that won’t store well,